Creating and using the Enterprise Architecture framework will greatly assist your organization in achieving its strategic goals.

 - Provide a frame of reference for comparing results with other organizations or standards.

-What are the most popular enterprise architecture frameworks and methodologies?
+What are the most popular EA frameworks and methodologies?

 Over the past years, many organizational architecture frameworks and methodologies have emerged, and all frameworks and methodologies aim to define a structure that can represent the complex interactions between people, processes, and technologies.
 It defines how structures and components within the structure are organized.
 The framework can be used to describe current and future states and analyze gaps in the facility.